alvilgau/CloudyMcCloudface/doc/doc.md

 * Create a versioned ZIP file of the webserver.
 * Save that ZIP into an AWS S3 bucket.
 * Deploy the lambda module to AWS lambda.
+* Trigger AWS CodeDeploy to deploy ZIP from AWS S3 bucket.

 The deploy steps are configure to only run when changes to the master branch occur.
+With this setup, a single push or merge to the master triggers the build and deployment of all production relevant code.
+Additionally deployments to dedicated development instances on AWS could be configured in just a few minutes.
+This would allow to have two identical AWS setups running at the same time, where one setups represents the master branch and the other the development branch of the project.
+Because of the additional costs that come with running two instances of every service we decided against running a production and development environment simultaneously.

 ## Operations
 ### how to monitor the app